synergy-software/synergy.sample/docs/architecture/Architecture Decision Log.md

 ---_ ADR 004 Follow Docs as Code practices
 ---_ ADR 005 Adopt PlantUML as the Primary Diagramming Engine

+-- Development
+---_ ADR 006 Bind each commit to a work item

 ++ Process
 +++_ ADR 002 Use GitHub repository and tools
 +++_ ADR 003 Utilize GitHub Issue Tracker for Issue Management